 When first opened the northbound platform only existed, the loop was added later.

-The loop opened in 1887 and there were north and south boxes.
+The loop opened in 1874.
+North and south boxes opened in 1887.
 The north box was on the west side of the line, north of the platforms, and the south box was south of the goods yard and also on the west side.
 The north box was replaced in 1914.

 Both boxes were replaced with a single box in 1919.

-The loop and box closed in 1964, the northbound platform only remaining open. the station closed in 1965.
+The station closed to goods in 1964 and the loop and box also closed, the northbound platform only remaining open.
+The station closed in 1965.

 The village itself is just off to the west.
 Dalguise House is to the north west.